dmorse/pscf/doc/user-man/script.rst

 FILE_PREFIXES
 -------------

-The FILE_PREFIXES section inputs the prefixes that are used to construct the names of the input and output files.
-The input prefix is concatenated with 'omega' to construct the name of the input file.
-The output prefix is concatenated with the suffixes 'out', 'rho', and 'omega' to create the name of the output summary, output monomer concentration field, and output omega field files.
-This, to specify file name 'in.omega', 'out', 'rho', and 'omega' in the current directory, you would set in_prefix to 'in.', and the output prefix to the blank string ''.
+The FILE_PREFIXES section contains prefixes strings that are used to construct paths for input and output files.
+The input_prefix is a string that is concatenated with a suffix "omega" to obtain the path to the input omega field that is read by the ITERATE command.
+The output prefix is concatenated with the suffixes 'out', 'rho', and 'omega' to create paths for the output summary, output monomer concentration field, and output omega field files.

+Examples: To specify an input file 'in.omega' and output files 'out', 'rho', and 'omega' in the current directory, you would set in_prefix to 'in.', and the output prefix to the blank string ''.
 To specify an input file from another directory, you would set in_prefix to the path to that directory, followed by a trailing '/' directory separator.
-Both string variables are required, and must appear in the order listed below.

   ==========  ============= ==============================================
   Variable    Type          Description